 - Before servicing, disconnect all electrical power to furnace. - When servicing controls, label all wires prior to disconnecting.
-Reconnect wires correctly. - Verify proper operation after servicing. - Electrical connections must be in compliance with all applicable local codes and the current revision of the National Electric Code (ANSI/NFPA 70).
+Reconnect wires correctly. - Verify proper operation after servicing." - Electrical connections must be in compliance with all applicable local codes and the current revision of the National Electric Code (ANSI/NFPA 70). - For Canadian installations the electrical connections and grounding shall comply with the current Canadian Electrical Code (CSA C22.1 and/or local codes).